It’s scary how many people I know that have $1,000 or less in their savings account.

 - Large purchases like cars, homes, and even new rental apartments usually require a hefty up-front cash payment.

-- A large savings account is often a “gateway drug” to other good money habits, like looking into personal pension plans and paying off debt.
+- A large savings account is often a “gateway drug” to other good money habits, like paying off debt.

 - You never know when you might lose your job.